valdman/agado-test-rfr-pickle-browser/README.md

 2. Serialize the object to JSON in format of `ml-random-forest`
 3. Spawn RFR in Browser and display the prediction via React (`npm run dev`)

+## Possible alternative solutions
+- Run WASM-based Python with Scikit 1.1.3 and create JS-interop.
+- Re-sample and re-train a new model in existing JS RFR implementations.
+Store and import re-trained model as JSON.

 ## Comment

 - Intermediate `model.json` may contain extra fields used for debugging purposes.
 File structure may be optimized.